ZDietz28/markdownexample1/README.md

   - [Select A Player](#select-a-player)
   - [Audio Settings](#audio-settings)

+# Move To Canada

+You decide to move to Canada and change your name to Captain Canada.

 # Try To Sleep During Class

 You lay your head down on you desk and try to sleep.
 The teacher warns you that there is no sleeping, but you just ignore them.

+# Go To The White House

+You go to the White House to fight Loki.
+The Secret Service arrests you.
+You spend the next few months in prison.

 # Select A Player